RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 # High-Function Lung Segmentation CTVI
 This is a repository for the pipeline we developed to generate quantised ventilation maps from breath-hold CT images using a 3D neural network based on nnU-Net.
 It accompanies our paper "CT Ventilation Images Produced by a 3D Neural Network Show Improvement Over the Jacobian and HU DIR-Based Methods to Predict Quantised Lung Function".
+It will generate the results and figures for the paper, but is also provided as a foundation for high-function lung segmentation work on other data sets.

 These instructions assume the pipeline is executed on a remote GPU compute machine running a Linux distributuon OS.
 We use Ubuntu 22.04.